katch0420/MaceBot/README.md

 ### How it works?

-MaceBot introduces an preprogrammed player bot to your Minecraft world that can autonomously navigate, fight, and manage inventory.
+MaceBot introduces a preprogrammed player entity to your Minecraft world that can autonomously navigate, fight, and manage inventory.
 The bot is specifically designed for mace combat scenarios and includes support for totems, elytra flight, and automatic equipment management.
-And the behaviou of the player bot is completly customizable.
+And the behaviour of the player bot is completly customizable.

+### What can the bot do?
+* Can do mace attacks
+* Can do elytra mace attacks
+* Can do crit attacks
+* Can heal itself when low

-### What makes it special?
+### What can you do?
-* You can customize alomost everything.
-For example
-  * You can change the bot's diffeculty from NPC to Tier 1. [!]
-  * You can make your own custom kits. [!]
-* No latency issues.
-(Unless you have a potato pc)
-* Offline availability.
-It can be used in a single player world and Servers.
-* Easy access using commands (planning to add custom gui).
-* Can practice almost all Mace PvP techniques. (not all but almost)
-* In Build arena maps. [!]
+* Customize MaceBot's behaviour
+* Get yourself a fresh MacePvP kit in single command
-* In Build Mace PvP kits
+* Sharpen your aim and Mace PvP skills
-* AI like bot behaviour. [!]

-### How to use this?
+### How to use the mod?
-Steps For starters.
-* First load a world with the mod
+* As usual load the mod from your mod folder.
+* go Into a world (Flat world Recommended)
-* Then spawn the bot using commands given below.
+* Spawn the bot
-* And get yourself a kit from the commands.
-* Then start practicing with our bot
+* The resume the bot
-* If you want it to attack back.
-Resume the bot using commands.
-Currently bot will hit with 100% accuracy so its impossible to practice with that.
-If you want try it yourself.
-I recommend enabling autorefill for bot.

-Currently All the controls of the mod were available in Command Form.
-Here the command tree.
+(Note) In the Latest version bot don't have any difficulty customization.
+So Its Hard to fight with the bot.
+Becuz its not a human who can make mistakes.

+### MaceBot Command tree:
 * `/macebot`
   * `bot`
     * `spawn`